mog456/MogCorp-LMU-Tools-Bundle/README.md

 Should these tools prove useful then MogCorp will continue development towards offering these resources via a SimHub plugin.

 # Download and Install
-Download the latest release [here](https://github.com/mog456/MogCorp-LMU-Tools-Bundle/releases/latest) and unzip it.
+Download the latest release (MogCorp LMU Tools Bundle.zip) [here](https://github.com/mog456/MogCorp-LMU-Tools-Bundle/releases/latest) and unzip it.

 ***IMPORTANT*** After unzipping make sure to copy the file Redadeg.lmuDataPlugin.dll to your SimHub installation root dir.
 Usually found at: ```...\Program Files (x86)\SimHub\```